beandotmp3/InputLib/README.md

 <details>
  <summary>Utility</summary>

  `input_init` sets up internal hooks and subsystems.
-Add to the initialization phase of your code. *(Currently a stub)*.
+Add to the initialization phase of your code.

  ```c
 input_init();